 You also won’t find glass countertops in a wide variety of styles.
 It will only ever look like either homogeneous glass or a terrazzo surface.
 Quartz, on the other hand, can resemble a variety of materials.

-The cost for recycled glass countertops is steep.
+The cost of recycled glass countertops is steep.
 You can expect to pay between $50 and $80 per square foot for the materials alone.
 Custom colors and patterns will drive the price up even further, as can more complicated installations.

 Repairing recycled glass countertops comes with a steep price tag as well.
 If you damage the surface particularly badly, you may need to replace it altogether.